adityagirisha/adityagirisha.github.io/_pages/about.md

 Hi Im Aditya Girisha.
 Currently working as a full-stack developer and a consultant to Morgan stanley.
-I graduated out of PES University in 2020 and have been working as a full stack developer ever.
+I graduated out of PES University in 2020 and have been working as a full stack developer ever since.

 > I spend my free time learning about new technologies spanning from Machine Learning, Game developement and my current field of interest of Cloud Computing and Security.